 Events in Katsushika City Ward

-• 葛飾納涼花火大会 Katsushika Noryo Fireworks Festival
+葛飾納涼花火大会 Katsushika Noryo Fireworks Festival

-Hotels in Katsushika
+Recommended Accommodation in Katsushika Ward

-灯光旅館 Light hotel
+灯光旅館 Light Hotel (2 Stars)

-Located in Tokyo, 500 m from Shoganji Temple, 灯光旅館 Light hotel features views of the city.
+Located in Tokyo, 500 m from Shoganji Temple, 灯光旅館 Light Hotel features views of the city.
 Featuring family rooms, this property also provides guests with a sun terrace.
 The accommodation provides room service and free WiFi throughout the property.

 All units in the hotel are equipped with a kettle.
-Every room is equipped with air conditioning, a safety deposit box and a flat-screen TV, and certain rooms at 灯光旅館 Light hotel have a balcony.
+Every room is equipped with air conditioning, a safety deposit box, and a flat-screen TV, and certain rooms at 灯光旅館 Light Hotel have a balcony.
 All guest rooms will provide guests with a fridge.

 Address: 125-0062 Tokyo-to, 葛飾区青戸1-6-6, Japan